Adedoyin-Emmanuel/Adedoyin-Emmanuel/README.md

 - 🏫 I’m currently schooling at **ALX Africa** studying Software Engineering, **ALT School Africa** studying Cloud Engineering.

-- 💻 I’m open to Jobs or internships as a Frontend and Backend Engineer and a Product Ambassador.
+- 💻 I’m open to Jobs or internships as a Fullstack Engineer, Software Tester, or Product Ambassador.

 - ❣️ I’m interested in the Fintech space.